TeachBooks/systems-engineering-design/book/chapters/chapter_5_2.md

 ## Theory of (preference) measurement

 Since the only property of relevance in the context of the mathematical foundations of decision theory is preference, decision making is founded on preference measurement.
 The correctness of a decision analysis methodology is determined by the correctness of the scales used for this preference measurement.
-The correctness of scales is defined by whether or not the scales generated allow mathematical operations, for further details see Barzilai [2, 3].
+The correctness of scales is defined by whether or not the scales generated allow mathematical operations, for further details see Barzilai [^Brazilai].

-The purpose of measurement is “to enable the powerful weapon of mathematical analysis to the subject matter of science” [5].
+The purpose of measurement is “to enable the powerful weapon of mathematical analysis to the subject matter of science”.
 Phrased formally: the purpose of modeling an **empirical system E** by a **mathematical system M** is to enable the application of mathematical operations on the elements of M.

 An empirical system E is a set of empirical objects together with operations which characterize the property under measurement.
 A mathematical model M of the empirical system is a set with operations that reflect the empirical operation in E as well as the order in E when E is ordered.
 A **scale s** is a mapping of the object in E into the object in M that reflects the structure of E into M.